Bhupesh-V/tinypdf/README.md

 ## What is this?

-At its core, `tinypdf` is a wrapper based utility that uses multiple PDF tools behind the scenes to reduce file sizes, with a touch of configuration magic to make it seamless.
+`tinypdf` is a utility that acts as a wrapper around multiple PDF manipulation tools, using smart configurations to streamline and simplify PDF file size reduction.

 ## Why?